Kelly-Cooper/EthicalAim/README.md

-# EthicalAim
+# Hyperledger Contributions
-Critical Hermeneutics and Computer Science
+Tracking volunteer work for personal list and if relevant for a contract or research paper